keybase/client/packaging/windows/readme.md

 `build_prerelease.cmd` builds most of the client executables `buildui.bat` builds the ui
+`buildrq.cmd` builds runquiet utility
+   - if you want this without code signing, try:
+      - from `go\tools\runquiet`:
-`buildrq.cmd` builds runquiet utility `doinstaller_wix.cmd` does codesigning on all the executabls and builds the installer `dorelease.cmd` calls the above scripts and copies to s3.
+        `go build -ldflags "-H windowsgui" -o keybaserq.exe` `doinstaller_wix.cmd` does codesigning on all the executabls and builds the installer `dorelease.cmd` calls the above scripts and copies to s3.
 Invoked by the build bot.